-The second of the second of
+The state of the s

 Message from our Chief Executive

 2021/22 has been another challenging year for Weston Hospicecare.

 Whereas the third COVID-19 lockdown measures were well on their way to being eased by the start of this year, the effects of the pandemic lingered on throughout the year, affecting us in various ways.